GetPageSpeed/nginx-extras-docs/docs/modules/sticky.md

 ---

 title: "NGINX sticky cookie module"
 description: "RPM package nginx-module-sticky.
-NGINX module to add a sticky cookie to be always forwarded to the same upstream server "
+NGINX module to add a sticky cookie to be always forwarded to the same upstream server"

 ---